 We’ve been blanketed by so much technology these days that homes with nooks are fast becoming the way of reprieve.
 The team at Nathan + Jac said that with the increasing amount of time people spend in front of their screens, there is now a greater desire to create spaces that are devoid of these digital distractions.
 Calm and tranquil is the mood of choice, so whether it’s a bedroom or a reading nook to escape to, these are places of relaxing furniture and materials like linen slip covers, oversized love seats, day beds, and even wool rugs and floor cushions to give a relaxing vibe.

 Soft pastels are retiring, and their brighter versions are moving in.
 Shades of pink and blue make way to jewel tones inspired by metals, space, stars, clouds, and the entire cosmos with lucite and opal to add a sparkle of interest.
 On transparent fabrics, floaty silks, and sheer hangings, romance will be quite an element to every room.
 The brightness of the colors adds some optimism as well.

 What’s Out: What Interior Designs for 2017 Are Shying Away From

 Copper and rose gold may look pretty, but they’re not for home designs by 2017.
 The oversaturation of its cheap versions will make it look like you’re trying too hard, which is already a problem in itself.
 Therefore, a more industrial aesthetic like black steel and burnished metals.

 Marble always looks elegant, but with all the marble homeware available during the peak of the 2016 interior design trends, it’s gotten a bit old—and time has come for a change to happen.
-Opt for raw, earthy textures like timber, clay, and wicker for 2017 instead.
+Opt for raw, earthy textures like timber, clay, and wicker incorporated in the interior designs for 2017 instead.

 You can always find motivation in other places.